-Foreign Language & Culture Requirement (FLCR)
+Foreign Language & Culture Goucher Commons Requirement (FLC GCR)

 All students (except native speakers*) will satisfy the FLC GCR by taking 10, 8 or 4 credits following one of the following platforms:

-In order to ensure timely completion of the FLC GCR, students need to begin to study a language during their first year.
+In order to ensure timely completion of the FLC GCR, students should begin to study a language during their first year.
 Transfer students who enter as sophomores or higher should begin to study a foreign language immediately.
 For all students, unless there are extenuating circumstances, the final course to satisfy the FLC GCR should not be attempted in their senior year.

 Definition of Native Speaker